 The degree of any lasting pain or discomfort

 The extent of any disfigurement

 Compensation payouts for an Achilles tendon injury can vary.
 However, usually, compensation for Achilles tendon injuries falls between £5,800 for minor injuries and £30,630 for the most serious injuries.

 If you believe that you have a claim, then it is advisable to get in touch with a solicitor who specialises in making claims for injuries involving the Achilles tendon.
-Compensation may be payable if negligence can be proven.

 At First Personal Injury Lawyers our no win no fee solicitors are experienced in all types of ankle and foot injuries.

 On behalf of our clients we can issue claims for past and future losses, taking into account pain and suffering, loss of earnings.
 We can also assess the need for specialist support for physical disabilities.